Skip to Content

 6. Fit Isn’t the Only Factor

-If the answer isn’t a clear yes, it’s time to let it go.
+If it isn’t a clear yes, let it go.

-I learned this the hard way after re-subscribing to Stitch Fix for some postpartum clothes.
-At the time, I was just relieved to find pieces that technically fit.
-But I gave no thought to whether I actually felt good in them.
+We’ve been so conditioned to celebrate the win of finding clothes that fit that we skip right past whether we like them.
+I learned this the hard way when I resubscribed to Stitch Fix for postpartum clothes.
+At the time I was just relieved to find things that worked on my body.
+I gave zero thought to whether I felt like myself in them.

-7. Your Closet is NOT a Department Store
+7. Your Closet Is Not a Department Store

-Your wardrobe doesn’t need to be stocked like a department storYour wardrobe doesn’t need to be stocked for every possible fashion emergency.
-You’re not a department store, and you don’t need backup inventory “just in case.”
+Your wardrobe doesn’t need to be stocked for every possible fashion emergency.
+You’re not running a store, and you don’t need backup inventory just in case.

 Client Story: The Pantyhose Box